Wrigley Field becomes a wedding chapel for lifelong Cubs fans

 "I've actually had three brain tumors, so I've been fighting this for 20 years," Garry said.
 "So this last February, unfortunately, I had a seizure, and when we got to the hospital and they checked me all out, it turned out to be glioblastoma, which is the most serious of all brain tumors."

-"We thought about getting married, but it wasn't front of mind, but now with this in front of us, it's let's get married, let's share our love, let's do it so we can let everybody share and be part of it," Any said.
+"We thought about getting married, but it wasn't front of mind, but now with this in front of us, it's let's get married, let's share our love, let's do it so we can let everybody share and be part of it," Amy said.

 "Love can really sneak up behind you and surprise you..don't take it for granted," Amy said.